 Most platforms allow you to connect to social media, integrate a VoIP phone number (important), keeps transcripts of conversations and…the ability to offer live chat.

-Keeping it centralised will help your rep follow through tickets in a timely manner by creating prioritised lists.
+Keeping it centralized will help your rep follow through tickets in a timely manner by creating prioritized lists.
 Actioning more important tasks will ensure customer satisfaction remains high.

 4. Post your FAQ's

-More often then not 60% (that's a stab in the dark) of your enquiries will be about shipping or returns.
+More often then not 60% (that's a stab in the dark) of your inquiries will be about shipping or returns.
 To help alleviate the pressure on your rep create an FAQ page with the answers.
-It will cut down considerably on the amount of tickets that will be created.
+It will cut down considerably on the number of tickets that will be created.